hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_welcome.md

 wait I may be wrong

-[9:42:19](#sdc3xz7fZu6KSggeIw9GrrVAebfizv-0iUex1N2yA-c) <hiiamboris (NOT THIS ONE)>: it is a PNG alright Ì†ΩÌ∏â
+[9:42:19](#sdc3xz7fZu6KSggeIw9GrrVAebfizv-0iUex1N2yA-c) <hiiamboris (NOT THIS ONE)>: it is a PNG alright üòâ

 [9:43:49](#kKRKsjMiupANzuF5vOjCje-IiK8tBSdUxaxw5wZ63VE) <hiiamboris (NOT THIS ONE)>: forgot it starts with a strange symbol